-This year many readers are clinging to the comforts of home and making plans for a cozy holiday season, and with that in mind, today I’m sharing a tried and true family plan for early winter.
+This year many readers are clinging to the comforts of home and making plans for a cozy holiday season, and with that in mind, today I’m sharing a tried and true family Christmas countdown plan.

 But then we landed on a tradition that we all came to look forward to (even me!) and that is our literary Advent calendar.